commanded/commanded/guides/Commands.md

 ### Dispatch directly to aggregate

-It is also possible to route a command directly to an aggregate root, without requiring an intermediate command handler.
+It is also possible to route a command directly to an aggregate, without requiring an intermediate command handler.

 ```elixir
 defmodule BankRouter do